 - Jalapeño Pepper

-You can control the spice!
+Can I customize it?
+Yes!
+This homemade mango guacamole recipe is completely customizable.
+For example, you can control the spice.
 Leave out the jalapeño altogether or toss in the whole thing.
 I like a ton of mango chunks in our guacamole, so I always look for the largest mango I can find.
 Any size will be fine.
-Add more mango chunks, add less.
-This is your guacamole, so don’t be afraid to play around with the fixings!
+Add more mango chunks or add fewer.
+Sometimes we even add cilantro and/or 1/4 cup chopped onion.

-- My Favorite Pepperoni Pizza Dip
+- Pepperoni Pizza Dip

 - Roasted Garlic and Bacon Spinach Dip

-- Fiesta Corn & Avocado Salsa
+- Corn Black Bean & Avocado Salsa

 Simple Mango Guacamole

 - Cook Time: 0 minutes